Перейти до вмісту

 Runtimecontainerdcontainerd (Hardened)Optional

-Understanding RKE2 requires looking at how it bootstraps itself.
-Unlike kubeadm, which requires you to install a container runtime and then run a series of commands, RKE2 is the installer, the runtime, and the control plane all in one.
+To truly master RKE2, you must look under the hood at how the binary bootstraps itself from a single executable into a fully functional, multi-node distributed system.
+Unlike standard kubeadm, which expects you to manually install a container runtime, configure your host networking, and then execute a complex series of commands, RKE2 is the installer, the container runtime, and the control plane all wrapped into one self-orchestrating package.

-1. Self-Extraction: RKE2 extracts its internal binaries (kubectl, crictl, containerd, etcd) into a temporary directory if they aren’t already present.
+1. Self-Extraction: The RKE2 binary extracts its internal dependencies (kubectl, crictl, a dedicated containerd instance, and the etcd binary) into a temporary staging directory on the host filesystem if they are not already present.

-2. Runtime Initialization: RKE2 starts its internal instance of containerd, applying hardened configuration files that disable insecure features.
+2. Runtime Initialization: RKE2 launches its internal, embedded instance of containerd, specifically applying heavily hardened configuration files that disable insecure container features and restrict runtime capabilities.

-3. Static Pod Generation: RKE2 writes Pod manifests for the API Server, Scheduler, and Controller Manager to /var/lib/rancher/rke2/agent/pod-manifests/.
+3. Static Pod Generation: RKE2 dynamically renders and writes physical Pod manifests for the core control plane components (kube-apiserver, kube-scheduler, and kube-controller-manager) directly to the /var/lib/rancher/rke2/agent/pod-manifests/ directory.

-4. Kubelet Bootstrap: The internal kubelet starts up, sees the static pods, and begins running the control plane.
+4. Kubelet Bootstrap: The internal kubelet daemon starts up, immediately scans the static pod directory, detects the manifests, and begins executing the control plane containers.

 flowchart TD